BellevueCollege/public-docs/git/git-hotfix-release.md

 **Example:** *hotfix-v2.5.1*

-To create the hotfix branch from the *dev* branch run the following git command.
+To create the hotfix branch from the *trunk* branch run the following git command.

 ~~~~
-git checkout -b hotfix-v2.5.1 master
+git checkout -b hotfix-v2.5.1 trunk
 ~~~~

 ## Step 3: Commit your bug fixes